Review: NT Live - Hamlet (2025) | National Theatre

 Francesca Mills' Ophelia is a revelation

 Others fare better in terms of nailing the rhythm and clarity needed to deliver the deep, complex text.
-Siobhán Redmond for example only has a small part as a visiting actor who performs for Hamlet, and later for a wider audience in the play within the play, but her delivery is utterly superb.
+Siobhán Redmond for example, only has a small part in the play as a visiting actor but her delivery of each line is utterly superb.
 Geoffrey Streatfield's curiously likeable, amusing Polonius is likewise wonderful, while Tim Glenister's Laertes and Tessa Wong's Horatio also impress.

 However it's Francesca Mills' Ophelia who is a revelation.
 Full of playful energy with a commanding stage presence, her impeccable performance is the highlight of the show.
 Ardently in love with Hamlet, warm and trusting, his cruelty to her stung like a bee, and her breakdown is by far the most heart-wrenching, devastating part of this production.
 In a play where some scenes and longer monologues failed to fully hold my attention, I was transfixed by Mills' every word.